 How 3D Printing in Aluminum Really Works

-A month ago, we informed you about our amazing increase in aluminum 3D printing size.
-Now it’s time to give you an insight on how 3D printing in Aluminum really works.
-We’ll take a look at the technology and inform you about all the details you’ve always wanted to know.
+We’d like to give you an insight into how 3D printing in Aluminum really works.
+In this blog, we’ll take a look at the technology and inform you about all the details you’ve always wanted to know.

 The Technology: Direct Metal Laser Sintering (DMLS)